evinbg/Multilist-Project/README.md

 # Multilist Project

 This project was created for my Data Structures and Algorithms course.
-It creates an organized student and class multilist using pointers.
+It creates an organized multilist for students and classes using pointers.

 ## Functions
 * Read an input file and add the nodes to the multilist